 - Nearshoring.
-Involves moving activities in a neighboring country that usually have lower costs, such as labor, taxes, energy, or land.
+Involves moving activities to a neighboring country that usually has lower costs, such as labor, taxes, energy, or land.
 Being in proximity allows for the sharing of common cultural norms and being in similar time zones (easier to conduct telecommunications).
 A common example of nearshoring involves American corporations investing in Mexico or European corporations investing in Eastern Europe or North Africa.
 Nearshoring can lean on land transportation such as road or rail.

-Therefore, outsourcing can take place without offshoring and offshoring can occur without outsourcing.
+Therefore, outsourcing can take place without offshoring, and offshoring can occur without outsourcing.
 Still, outsourcing is usually associated with offshoring.